 Genki Girl: Not in-universe but Broadway!Matilda Oona is definitely this and West End!Matilda Eleanor is to a lesser extent.

 Out of Focus: West End!Matilda Sophia is always speaks less in interviews, compared to say Cleo.
 This interview highlights it and she always looks moody.
 In reality she is a massive sweetheart and gave up her Matilda contract because she missed her normal life, looking forward to going back to dancing and violin lessons and almost turned down the role.
-Not to mention thanking her brother and sister on her Olivier speech.
+Plus thanking her brother and sister on her Olivier speech.
 Aww.